Tax-Smart Withdrawals

 The Taxes

 Nobody wants to pay more taxes than they are required to.
 More often than not, people end up paying more in investment taxes than they need to.
-That was until a more unified approach became available with LifeYield.
+That was until a more unified approach became available with SEI LifeYield.

 With different accounts having different tax rules, it becomes necessary to see which accounts will support the most tax-efficient withdrawal.
-The algorithm developed by LifeYield looks at the scenario across a household and comes up with the most tax-efficient strategy for the client, ensuring the minimal amount of taxes is paid on the transaction.
+The algorithm developed by SEI LifeYield looks at the scenario across a household and comes up with the most tax-efficient strategy for the client, ensuring the minimal amount of taxes is paid on the transaction.

 Taxes come in many different shapes, sizes, and brackets.
 Tax rates also change.
 The fluctuation can make figuring out taxes on different accounts very difficult as investors approach retirement.
 Tax technology can help with this.
-If you use LifeYield’s tax APIs, you’ll never have to worry about updating your tax rates or miscalculating a withdrawal.
+If you use SEI LifeYield’s tax APIs, you’ll never have to worry about updating your tax rates or miscalculating a withdrawal.

 Long-Term Capital Gains, Tax Brackets, and Roth Conversions